Take-or-pay contract

-A take-or-pay contract is a rule structuring negotiations between companies and their suppliers.
-With this kind of contract, the company either takes the product from the supplier or pays the supplier a penalty.
-For any product the company takes, they agree to pay the supplier a certain price, say $50 per ton.
-Furthermore, up to an agreed-upon ceiling, the company is required to pay the supplier even for products they do not take.
-This "penalty" price is lower, say $40 a ton.

-Take-or-pay contracts are common in the energy industry and, in particular, for gas sales.
+A take-or-pay contract, or a take-or-pay clause within a contract, is a payment obligation agreed between a business customer and its supplier.
+With this kind of contract, the customer either takes the product from the supplier or pays the supplier a penalty.
+For any product the company takes, it agrees to pay the supplier a certain price, say $50 per ton.
+Furthermore, up to an agreed-upon ceiling, the company is required to pay the supplier even for products it does not take.
+This "penalty" price may be lower, say $40 a ton.
+Take-or-pay clauses are common in the energy industry and, in particular, for gas sales; see volume risk.
+The High Court in England and Wales recognises such clauses as "a familiar provision in commercial contracts", but also notes that they have been a source of commercial dispute "for more than 100 years".